 Hatha Yoga is not the goal.
 It is only a means to an end.
 Take to Raja Yoga after possessing good health.
 Do asana, kumbhaka, mudra and shake the kundalini.
 Then take it to sahasrara through chakras in the sushumna.
 O children of light!
 Will you drink not the nectar of immortality?
 Attain good health.
 Without health how can you live?
 Without health, how can you earn?
 Without health how can you get success in Yoga or any undertaking?
 Possess wonderful health through the practice of Hatha Yoga.

-Excerpted from Essence of Yoga by H. H. Sri Swami Sivananda, with kind permission of www.dlshq.org
+Source: Essence of Yoga by H. H. Sri Swami Sivananda, www.dlshq.org